WiC-TSV: An Evaluation Benchmark for Target Sense Verification of Words in Context: Related Work

 \section{Related Work}

-\paragraph{Word Sense Disambiguation and Entity Linking} The task of Word Sense Disambiguation (WSD) consists of associating a word in context with its more appropriate entry in a given sense inventory (e.g. WordNet).
-Similarly, in Entity Linking (EL) a system is generally required to identify, for an entity given a context, its most appropriate entry in a knowledge base or entity inventory (e.g. Wikipedia).
-For both WSD and EL there are many associated standard datasets \cite{Roder2018,pasini2020short}.
-The main difference between our proposed benchmark and WSD/EL is that in our task there is no standard sense inventory that systems need to model in full.
-Each instance in our dataset is associated with a target word and single sense, and therefore systems are not required to model all senses of the target word, but rather only a single sense.
+\paragraph{Word Sense Disambiguation.} The task of WSD consists of associating a word in context with its most appropriate entry in a given sense inventory \cite{navigli:09}, e.g., WordNet.
+For WSD there are many associated datasets \cite{raganato-camachocollados-navigli:2017:EACLlong,vialetal:18,Roder2018,ling-etal-2015-design}, including domain-specific ones \cite{agirre-etal-2009-semeval,faralli-navigli-2012-new}.
+The main difference between WSD and its re-formulation TSV is that for TSV the availability of a sense inventory is not required.
+Instead of associating a word in context with its most appropriate sense, the usage of a single given sense in the provided context is to be verified.
+Systems that aim to solve the proposed task are therefore not required to model all senses of the target word, but only a single sense instead.

 This facilitates the development of systems for specific domains or settings, as no general-domain knowledge resource is required to perform this task.
 For instance, an Indonesian company may want to retrieve all sentences referring to the \textit{Java} island and not other unrelated senses.
 This framing of the task is frequent in business and data mining settings where domain-specific knowledge resources or inventories may be available, without the need for modeling instances from other domains.

-\paragraph{Word Sense Induction} Two tasks on word sense induction were offered as a part of SemEval: SemEval 2010 Task 14 \cite{Manandhar2010} and SemEval 2013 Task 13 \cite{Jurgens2013}.
-These tasks offered an evaluation benchmark for systems that are able to induce sense inventories from unannotated text.
-In both tasks a large training dataset was provided for system to induce the unknown senses.
-After the induction step the systems tag each occurrence of the targets with an induced sense or senses.
-These datasets are similar to our proposed benchmark in that no explicit sense inventory is required before-hand.
-However, in our challenge not all the targets appear in the training set, therefore not allowing the annotation system to train a classifier per target.
-The system should be flexible and classify well the usages of unseen targets.